-- The 7318 Multiprotocol Communications Server that provides serial and parallel connectivity to Ethernet Networks is not supported on AIX 5L V5.1. - Network Terminal Accelerator is not supported on AIX 5L V5.1 and will not be supported in later versions of AIX 5L for POWER. - The 9333 Serial Link DASD Subsystem is not supported on AIX 5L Version 5.1.
+- The 7318 Serial Communications Network Server that provides serial and parallel connectivity to Ethernet Networks is not supported on AIX 5L Version 5.1. - Network Terminal Accelerator is not supported on AIX 5L Version 5.1. - The 9333 Serial Link DASD Subsystem is not supported on AIX 5L Version 5.1.

-Fileset devices.pci.b7105090 is not supported in AIX 5L V5.1
+Fileset devices.pci.b7105090 is not supported in AIX 5L Version 5.1 devices.pci.b7105090 Not found on the installation media.

-The Ethernet adapter that is supported by the devices.pci.b7105090 fileset in AIX versions prior to AIX 5L V5.1 is not supported in AIX 5L V5.1.
-After a migration to AIX 5L V5.1, or if AIX 5L V5.1 is installed when this Ethernet adapter is in the machine, the following messages may display on the console or be written to log files:
+The Ethernet adapter that is supported by the devices.pci.b7105090 fileset in AIX versions prior to AIX 5L Version 5.1 is not supported in AIX 5L Version 5.1.
+After a migration to AIX 5L Version 5.1, or if AIX 5L Version 5.1 is installed when this Ethernet adapter is in the machine, the following messages may display on the console or be written to log files:

-'''

-Method error (/usr/lib/methods/cfgv3boom -l entl ):

-0514-068 Cause not known.

-'''

-'''

-cfgmgr: 0514-621 WARNING: The following device packages are required for device support but are not currently installed.
+''' Method error (/usr/lib/methods/cfgv3boom -l ent1 ): 0514-068 Cause not known. cfgmgr: 0514-621 WARNING: The following device packages are required for device support but are not currently installed. '''

-'''